cocos2d-cpp/cocos2d-cpp/README.md

 1. Clean memory model

-    cocos2d::Ref intrusive pointer - a base of all classes - is to be removed and substituted with C++11-standard smart pointers - std::unique_ptr, std::shared_ptr, etc.
+    cocos2d::Ref intrusive pointer - a base of all classes - is to be removed and substituted with C++11 standard smart pointers - std::unique_ptr, std::shared_ptr, etc.

 2. Make it really C++11

-    The original codebase suffered badly from its objective-C origin. cocos2d-cpp is moving towards a classic C++11 implementation.
+    The original engine badly suffered from its objective-C origin. cocos2d-cpp is an uncompromised C++11 implementation.

 3. Make it clear and simple